This large bodied moth flies in tobacco fields and vegetable gardens

 (potatoes, tomatoes) and wherever host plants are found.

-USGS, the Northern Ash
+WO, the Northern Ash

 Sphinx or Great Ash Sphinx